 Adam avidly collaborates with composers to bring new and exciting works to fruition.
 He has premiered many works by emerging composers in venues such as Gare du Nord in Basel, Het Veem in Amsterdam, the Walters Art Gallery in Baltimore, and Q-O2 in Brussels.
-With QuaQuaQua, Adam recently participated in the Avaloch Farm Music Institute's New Music Initiative, inviting composer François Sarhan to develop several new theatrical works for percussion.
-Adam continues to keep the creation of new works and collaborations with composers among his highest priorities, having had the great fortune in past years to work closely with such composers as David Lang, Thierry de Mey, Martin Bresnick, and James Wood.
+With Something Out There, Adam recently co-developed and performed in new productions in Moers and Essen, Germany; Paris and Orleans, France; and Bregenz, Austria.
+Adam continues to keep the creation of new works and collaborations with composers among his highest priorities, having had the great fortune in past years to work closely with such composers as David Lang, Thierry de Mey, François Sarhan, and James Wood.

 Adam also devotes much of his energy to introducing contemporary music to young people in creative ways.
 He has collaborated extensively with Belgian presenter Zonzo Compagnie, participating in their “music rooms” program and in their “Big Bang" festivals in Lisbon, Brussels, Lille, and Gent.
 As an extension of these productions, Adam has co-created and led interactive body percussion workshops for children in Antwerp, Belgium, and in Yerevan, Armenia.
-Currently, Adam works as a teaching artist for the Baltimore Symphony Orchestra's OrchKids program and Young Audiences of Maryland's Summer Arts and Learning Academy.
-He also co-directs the percussion program at the Peabody Preparatory.
+Currently, Adam co-directs the percussion program at the Peabody Preparatory in Baltimore.

 Adam earned a Bachelor of Music Degree from the Peabody Conservatory and a Master of Music Degree from the Yale School of Music, both under the tutelage of Robert van Sice.
 Through grants from the Flemish Government, the Frank Huntington Beebe Fund, and the Belgian American Education Foundation, Adam performed and studied contemporary chamber music with the Ictus and Spectra Ensembles in Belgium as part of their Advanced Masters academy program.